consta-l/cream-docs/developer/crtokens.md

 ## **Redeem Underlying**

-The redeem underlying function converts crTokens into a specified quantity of the underlying asset, and returns them to the user.
+The redeem underlying function converts eRSDL into a specified quantity of the underlying asset, and returns them to the user.
 The amount of crTokens redeemed is equal to the quantity of underlying tokens received, divided by the current [Exchange Rate](https://docs.cream.finance/api/crtokens#exchange-rate).
 The amount redeemed must be less than the user's Account Liquidity and the market's available liquidity.

-### CErc20 / CEther
+### *?* CErc20 / CEther

 ```jsx
 function redeemUnderlying(uint redeemAmount) returns (uint)